-- F Total volume of refrigerant in the refrigerant system. - G Size (m) of smallest room in which there is an indoor unit - installed.
-H Maximum concentration level (kg/m). - 4 Calculate the refrigerant density using the total volume of the room where the indoor unit is installed and the adjacent room.
+- Total volume of refrigerant in the refrigerant system. - Size (m3) of smallest room in which there is an indoor unit installed - Maximum concentration level (kg/m3). - Calculate the refrigerant density using the total volume of the room where the indoor unit is installed and the adjacent room.
 Install ventilation openings in other doors of adjacent rooms until the resulting refrigerant density is smaller than the maximum concentration level.